Freddy-PC/freddy-pc/README.md

 ## Hey 👋, I'm Freddy Perez-Camacho - aka Freddy!

-<h2>I'm a Software Engineer with a unique Military, Music, and Healthcare background. </h2>
+<h2>I'm a Software Engineer with a Military, Music, and Healthcare background. </h2>
 <h3>My goal is to make the best user experience for all web users!</h3>

-- 📜 I graduated from the TripleTen Software Engineering Bootcamp, where I learned how to make five web pages!
+- 📜 I graduated from the TripleTen Software Engineering Bootcamp, where I learned how to make five web pages and utilize the MERN stack.
+- 🧠 I'm currently learning the Java Programming language from the online Oracle program.
+- 🏫 2024 Goals: **Learn a new coding language, how to draw, and how to play the Piano!**
 - ⚡ About me: **I play the violin, workout 5 times a week, track my macros daily, and enjoy playing video games!**
-- 🏫 2023 Goals: **Learn a new coding language, how to draw, and how to play the Piano!**
-- 📫 How to reach me: **freddythepc@gmail.com**

-## Connect with me by clicking the logo below:
+## Connect with me:

 <p align="left">
 <a href="https://linkedin.com/in/freddy-perez-camacho" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="freddy pc" height="30" width="40" /></a>